benschulz/ko-grid-links/README.md

-A ko-grid extensions to turn entries in a column into links.
+A ko-grid extension to turn entries in a column into links.